zachwill/smsified/README.md

 # Now, set your current SMSified number.
 >>> s.number('415-123-4567')

-# Send a message.
+# Send a message to 415-456-7890.
 >>> s.send('Hey, you!', '415-456-7890')

-# We can switch it up at any time.
+# And, we can switch it up at any time.
 >>> s.number('415-456-7890')
 >>> s.send('ohai', '415-123-4567')
 ```